Can You Win a Disability Case Without a Lawyer? What You Need to Know Before Going It Alone

 Lower Approval Rates

-Why Legal Help Increases Your Chances of Winning an SSDI Case
+Why Legal Help May Affect How an SSDI Case Is Presented

-While it’s possible to win without a lawyer, having legal support significantly improves your chances.
+While it’s possible to win without a lawyer, having legal support may help applicants better navigate procedural requirements.
 Here’s why:

 Complete and Accurate Applications